DarrenCoppinger/playwright-milestone-project/README.md

 ### User stories

-As a visitor to the site I want to
+* I am an audience member at one of the Playwrights productions, I want to find out about her other work, I go her website see  I want to

 ### Wireframe